Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

-The proposed encoder module ensures that both the specificity of individual medical encounters and the comprehensive history of a patient’s health are reflected in the final patient embedding $\mathbf{p}$, laying a robust foundation for the subsequent self-supervised learning phase.
+The proposed encoder module ensures that both the visit-level diagnostic information and the longitudinal history of a patient’s health are effectively captured in the final patient embedding $\mathbf{p}$, laying a robust foundation for the subsequent self-supervised learning phase.